sarch25/CHoCH-Indicator/README.md

 ### Skills Learned

 - Developing custom technical analysis indicators in Python
-- Integrating indicators into trading strategies for enhanced decision-making
+- Integrating indicators into trading strategies for enhanced decision-making in Python
 - Utilizing libraries for data analysis, visualization, and scientific computing in financial applications

 ### Tools Used